dopeboy/curriculum-2.0/units/4-javascript/1-variable/README.md

 console.log(todayAge);
 ```

 This prints out ``17`` like we expect.
 But line two took forever to write.
-Let's short it by using the **increment** operator.
+Let's shorten it by using the **increment** operator.

 ```
 todayAge = yesterdayAge++;
 console.log(todayAge);
 ```

-This first line equivalent to the second line from above.
+This first line from above is equivalent to the second line from earlier.
 We can similarly use the ``--`` or **decrement** operator to decrease the value of a variable by 1.